spymag/ParseFromOozo/README.md

 # ParseFromOozo
-Parse links from Oozo website and
+1.Parse links from Oozo website
+2.Save links to file
+3.send email when the links have changed